crguezl/evm2term/README.md

 * Token `'NAME'` is the name of the child in the parent node,
 * Token `'TYPE'` represents the type of the node,
-* The token `'ATTRIBUTE'` is a  string containing a description of a single attribute of the node.
+* The token `'ATTRIBUTE'` is the JSON stringify of a single attribute of the leaf node.

+To summarize the AST the following rules are followed:

 * Only the type of the node is shown
 * Only one selected attribute of a leaf is shown (Between curly brackets)